Contrastive Representation Regularization for Vision-Language-Action Models: Experiments

 \textbf{Real-robot experiment results.}~ RS-CL consistently improves performance across real-robot tasks (see Fig.~\ref{subfig:realexperiments:a}).
-In particular, for the close-lid task, RS-CL brings improvements not only in partial success (\emph{i.e.}, lifting the lid) but also larger gains in complete success (\emph{i.e.}, accurately closing the pot) even under occluded viewpoints (see Fig.~\ref{figure:qualitative}).
+In particular, for the close-lid task, RS-CL brings improvements not only in partial success (\emph{i.e.}, lifting the lid) but also larger gains in complete success (\emph{i.e.}, accurately closing the pot) even under occluded viewpoints (see Fig.~\ref{subfig:realrobottasks:a}, bottom-right).
 We attribute this effect to two factors: (i) proprioceptive supervision enables more accurate positioning, and (ii) the proposed \textit{view cutoff} augmentation promotes view-invariant representations, thereby improving robustness to partial occlusion.
-In addition, our generalization experiments show that RS-CL maintains strong generalization performance of VLAs across visual, physical shifts, and in the terms of language grounding (see Fig.~\ref{subfig:realexperiments:b}).
+Finally, our generalization experiments show that RS-CL not only maintains but leads to stronger generalization performance of VLAs across visual, physical, lighting shifts, and language grounding (see Fig.~\ref{subfig:realexperiments:b}).